Joe Berardo

 José Manuel Rodrigues "Joe" Berardo GCIH, ComIH (born 4 July 1944), is a Portuguese and South African businessman, investor, and art collector.
 According to Portuguese magazine Exame, he had an estimated net worth of €598 million in 2010, making him one of the wealthiest people in Portugal at the time.
-Starting around the 2010–2014 Portuguese financial crisis when both the Portuguese Republic finances and banking system collapsed, he has been involved in several controversies and legal issues which have led to the arrestment of his bank accounts, his companies' assets and himself due to ongoing legal investigations.
+Starting around the 2010–2014 Portuguese financial crisis when both the Portuguese Republic finances and banking system collapsed, he has been involved in several controversies and legal issues which have led to the freezing of his bank accounts, his companies' assets and himself due to ongoing legal investigations.

 Life

 Early life

 Berardo was born in 1944 at Santa Luzia, Funchal, Madeira, Portugal, the son of Manuel Berardo Gomes and Ana Rodrigues.
 Berardo left school when he was 13 years old and got a low-ranked job in the winery sector of Madeira wine.
 At the age of 18, he emigrated to South Africa where he worked in horticulture distribution and eventually set up large commercial ventures, becoming at the end of the 20th century one of the most renowned and wealthiest Portuguese entrepreneurs.
 In South Africa, he created Egoli Consolidated Mines Ltd, a gold extraction company.
 Initially, the gold extraction was performed using low-value waste lands that were apparently being ignored.
 Later, the mining company started to deal with diamond mining as well.
 Berardo returned to Portugal in 1986.